Topics and Important Notice for Registration

 Speaker Brief Introduction

-Dr. Pak Nin KWOK Senior Lecturer, Department of Philosophy of CUHK
+Dr. Lau Po Hei Lecturer, Department of Philosophy, CUHK

 All full-time undergraduate students (except students of Medicine, Nursing and Chinese Medicine, who are having clinical training) are required to attend college assembly within their normative study period.
 Students must register for and attend the following number of Bi-weekly Assemblies and/or public lectures/ colloquium in this term of this academic year: